typedb/typedb-console/README.md

   Finished schema query.
   >>
   ```
 - `source <file>` : Run TypeQL queries in a file (_not a general console script_), which you can refer to using relative or absolute path.
-Queries must be terminated by an empty newline.
+Queries must be terminated by an empty newline or an explicit "end;" stage.
   ```
   my-typedb-database::schema> source ./schema.tql
   Successfully executed 1 queries.